Cynosure-null/2240_styleguide/README.md

 Mutable variables, methods and functions should use snake_case, where all letters are lowercase and separated with underscores.

-Constant variables should use SCREAMING_SNAKE_CASE, with all letters capitalized and words separated by underscores
+Constant variables (including motors) should use SCREAMING_SNAKE_CASE, with all letters capitalized and words separated by underscores

 Hungarian notation should not be used as it makes variables less legible.
 However, for mutable variables defined in a header file (such as joystick), their names should start with an `m_`